lxender/challenge/README.md

 ## Usage
 There are two ways to use this project.

-### Docker
+### Docker (highly recommended)
 If you have [Docker installed](https://docs.docker.com/engine/install/), you can run this project using the cli command `docker compose up -d` in the root directory.

 ### Python directly
-If you have Python installed, you can run this project in two ways.
+If you don't want to use Docker but have Python installed, you can run this project using the commands `python auth-service/main.py` and `python frontend/main.py` in two separate shells.

-The easiest way is to simply run `python run_all.py` but you could also run `python auth-service/main.py` and `python frontend/main.py` separately.